sureshbabu2002/IX-Agent-Notary/docs/APPROVALS.md

 - when it was approved,
 - and (optionally) a signature from the approver identity.

-IX-Agent-Notary models this as structured objects inside:
+IX-Agent-Notary models this as structured objects inside: `policy.approvals[]`.
-`policy.approvals[]`

 ---